pedrofigro/pedrofigro.github.io/_news/announcement_3.md

 related_posts: false
 ---

-:airplane: I will be moving on from IQM in May 2025 :koala:
+:airplane: I will be moving on from IQM in May 2025; I remain reachable by personal email :kangaroo: